-The proposed development is consistent with the intent of a PDD as while existing Wellington Countryplace PUD is existing, the proposed amendment increases the availability of multi-modal pathways and increases private amenities for those living in the neighborhood, but also increases the open-to-public amenity of the future expansion of the showgrounds.
+The proposed development is consistent with the intent of a PDD.
+While the Wellington Countryplace PUD is existing, the proposed amendment increases the availability of multi-modal pathways and increases private amenities for those living in the neighborhood, but also increases the open-to-public amenity of the future expansion of the showgrounds.
 Moreover, this provides for the efficient use of the land and provides for the efficient circulation and internal trip capture as it is anticipated those living in the neighborhood are those which are actively participating in the equestrian industry.

 Furthermore, the design of the proposed neighborhood will maintain adequate stormwater runoff and will be of a distinctive design yet remaining compatible with the overall area.

-Consistent with Section 6.5.2(D), available density within the PUD is being transferred between the Pods, and such transfer is not increasing the available density, but in fact, is being reduced by 2 units.
+Consistent with Section 6.5.2(D), available units within the PUD are being transferred between the Pods (which is permissible under the LDR), and such transfer does not exceed the maximum allowed density of the Wellington Countryplace PUD, but in fact, reduces the total units in the PUD by 2.
 This transfer is being accommodated by the proposed master plan amendment consistent with the procedures found in Article 5 of the LDR.